DefGuard/docs/features/wireguard/behavior-customization.md

 One of the unique features of **Defguard desktop client** is the ability for users to choose whether to route only **predefined network traffic** or **all traffic** from their device through a connected VPN location.

-However, in some cases administrators may want to enforce a specific behavior - allowing access only to predefined traffic or requiring all traffic to pass through the VPN.
+However, in some cases administrators may want to enforce a specific behaviour - allowing access only to predefined traffic or requiring all traffic to pass through the VPN.

 <figure><img src="../../.gitbook/assets/image (316).png" alt="" width="563"><figcaption></figcaption></figure>

 \
-The **Client Traffic Policy** setting enables administrators to control this behavior as needed.
+The **Client Traffic Policy** setting enables administrators to control this behaviour as needed.
 The available options are:

 * **None** - Users can freely choose between routing predefined traffic or all traffic through the VPN.
 * **Disable all traffic** - Only predefined traffic is allowed, the "All traffic" option is disabled for users.